ion-training/terraform_example_module/README.md

 In the main.tf add following content. \
 This will load the module that prints "Hello World!" on the cli. \
-_Module and directory structure seen in the "source = "./ ""will be created in following steps._
+_Module and directory structure seen in the 'source = "./ "' will be created in following steps._
 ```
 module "sum_two_numbers" {
     source = "./modules_placeholder/hello_on_cli_module"